 If you are acutely or severely unwell, including a physical or mental health crisis, you and the ANU community's safety is of primary concern.

-Residential staff and student leaders will follow the University's Student Critical Incident procedure to ensure your safety and access to specialist professional services.
+Residential staff and student leaders will follow the Residence Incident Management process and the University's Student Critical Incident procedure to ensure your safety and access to specialist professional services.

-- a.
-If you become ill or sustain an injury during your time in Residence please let the Residence Management know so that we can support you to access appropriate services. - b.
-Please also let the Residence Management know if you decide to take time away from the Residence to recover from an injury or illness. - c.
-If ANU UniSafe or Emergency Services are contacted, the ANU Student Safety and Wellbeing Team will be notified via an incident report.
-A Student Safety and Wellbeing Case Manager will contact you to follow up. - d.
-Reasonable adjustment plans can be put in place through registering with ANU Access and Inclusion. - e.
-ANU Residences are unable to provide ongoing care for students who need intensive support due to being acutely or severely unwell, or if a licensed medical professional deems necessary regular supervision for the student from a carer or medical professional.
+- 4.1.1.
+If you become ill or sustain an injury during your time in Residence, please let the Residence Management know so that we can support you to access appropriate services. - 4.1.2.
+Please also let the Residence Management know if you decide to take time away from the Residence to recover from an injury or illness. - 4.1.3.
+If ANU UniSafe or Emergency Services are contacted, the Residence Management will be notified via an incident report.
+Residence Management will contact you to follow up. - 4.1.4.
+Reasonable adjustment plans can be put in place through registering with ANU Accessibility. - 4.1.5.
+ANU Residences are unable to provide ongoing care for students who need intensive support due to being acutely or severely unwell or if a licensed medical professional deems necessary regular supervision for the student from a carer or medical professional.